 To learn about the science behind color blindness simulation, refer to the Color Blindness Simulation Research page.
+To learn more about the Processing library I have built to simulate color blindness, go to the main project page.

 The library is designed to quickly transform each frame of your sketch so that the overhead from the library does not impact your frame rate.
 Using this library, users can check that their work is accessible to color blind people and adjust their use of color as necessary.